benrady/git-deploy/README.md

 ## Usage

-To deploy all changes committed from your local repository, run:
+To deploy all changes committed to a local git repository, run this command from inside the repository:

 ```
 $ git deploy <servername>
 ```

-where <servername> is a server that you have ssh access to.
+<servername> must be a server that you have ssh access to.
 As with ssh, you may need to specify a username.

 ## Dependencies
  * Git  (Obviously)